Gary Woodman, Chief Executive

 From her former roles as Director of International Trade at Herefordshire & Worcestershire Chamber of Commerce (DIT) and her directorships in a number of small technology companies she has brought with her a diverse range of commercial and international business development experience.
 Linda has also represented the defence and security sector for the West Midlands region and has brokered trade missions and commercial relationship development with over twenty countries.
 She will continue to develop links as part of the Midlands Engine Cyber programme following the recently signed MOU with the State of Maryland, USA.

-Jack Barnett, PR & Communications Executive
+Jack Barnett, PR & Communications Manager

-As PR & Communications Executive, Jack’s role entails raising the profile and reputation of Worcestershire as a connected, creative and dynamic location.
+As PR & Communications Manager, Jack’s role entails raising the profile and reputation of Worcestershire as a connected, creative and dynamic location.
 Jack is responsible for the LEP’s communications including monthly newsletters, media releases, events, websites, social media, among other responsibilities.